Cross-Gender Communication in Cyberspace

 conversation about a political issue, I got, out of the blue, a request

 from him for an exchange of nude photos."
-Another woman added, "in muds if
+Another woman added, "in

 you have a female name you immediately get jumped all over (figuratively)!"

-And a man had noticed that, in Compuserve CB, "whenever a women-like handle
+And a man had noticed that, in Compuserve CB, "whenever a women-like

 comes online or joins a channel, she always has more 'welcomes' than a